I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/dbgeng/nf-dbgeng-idebugsymbolgroup2-writesymbolwide.md

 <p>This method can also return error values.
 For more information, see <a href="debugger.hresult_values">Return Values</a>.</p>

 ## -remarks
-<p>This method can change symbols only if the symbols are stored in a register or memory location that the <a href="debugger.introduction#debugger_engine#debugger_engine">debugger engine</a> knowns and if they have not had their type changed to an extension by using the <a href="https://msdn.microsoft.com/library/windows/hardware/ff553191">OutputAsType</a> method.  </p>

-<p>For more information about symbol groups, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff554702">Scopes and Symbol Groups</a>.</p>

-<p>This method can change symbols only if the symbols are stored in a register or memory location that the <a href="debugger.introduction#debugger_engine#debugger_engine">debugger engine</a> knowns and if they have not had their type changed to an extension by using the <a href="https://msdn.microsoft.com/library/windows/hardware/ff553191">OutputAsType</a> method.  </p>
+<p>This method can change symbols only if the symbols are stored in a register or memory location that the <a href="debugger.introduction#debugger_engine#debugger_engine">debugger engine</a> knowns and if they have not had their type changed to an extension by using the <a href="debugger.outputastype">OutputAsType</a> method.  </p>

 <p>For more information about symbol groups, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff554702">Scopes and Symbol Groups</a>.</p>